 CW shows this season (so far): All American, Arrow, Batwoman, Black Lightning, Charmed, The Christmas Caroler Challenge, Dynasty, The Flash, Flirty Dancing, Legacies, Nancy Drew, Riverdale, Supergirl, and Supernatural.

-FOX shows this season (so far): 9-1-1, Bob’s Burgers, The Cool Kids, Empire, Family Guy, The Gifted, Hell’s Kitchen, Last Man Standing, Lethal Weapon, The Orville, Rel, The Resident, The Simpsons, and Star.
+FOX shows this season (so far): 9-1-1, Almost Family, Bless The Harts, Bob’s Burgers, Deputy, Empire, Family Guy, Last Man Standing, The Masked Singer, The Moodys, Prodigal Son, The Resident, and The Simpsons.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.

 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers typically pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.
 It’s also important to remember that ratings are designed to estimate how many people watch a show’s commercials — not the show itself.
 That’s what advertisers pay for.